rom-py/rompy/docs/core_concepts.md

 1. **Template-based Generation**: Use cookiecutter templates for model input generation
 2. **Environment Agnostic**: Design models to run in different computational environments
 3. **Data Abstraction**: Abstract data sources to support multiple input formats

+## Notebook Examples

+For a practical, hands-on example of the core concepts, please see the following notebook:

+- **[Core Features](notebooks/common/rompy_core_features.ipynb)**: A demonstration of the core features of Rompy.

 ## Next Steps